anusii/markdown_widgets/example/assets/sample_markdown.md

 1. This is Question 1.
 The following four options belong to the same group.
    Only one option can be selected.

-%% Radio(Question 1,1,Option 1 This is a long option that may wrap to the next line if it needs to.
-When wrapping it does so indented to align the paragraph.)
+%% Radio(Question 1,1,"Option 1 This is a long option that may wrap to the next line if it needs to.
+When wrapping it does so indented to align the paragraph.
+This example also demonstrates the use of escape characters, such as \".")

-%% Radio(Question 1,2,Option 2)
+%% Radio(Question 1,2,"Option 2")

-%% Radio(Question 1,3,Option 3)
+%% Radio(Question 1,3,"Option 3")

-%% Radio(Question 1,4,Option 4)
+%% Radio(Question 1,4,"Option 4")

 %% EmptyLine